Don1k1337/nest-movie/README.md

 Test database: `localhost:5435`

-You can now connect to the databases using a PostgreSQL client or use them in your application by configuring the connection details accordingly.
+You can now connect to the databases using a Prisma client, PostgreSQL client or use them in your application by configuring the connection details accordingly.

 _Note: Make sure you have Docker installed and running on your local machine before running the Docker Compose command._